Reinforcement Learning for Joint Optimization of Multiple Rewards: Model-based Algorithm

 \section{Model-based Algorithm}

-RL problems can be optimally solved using backward induction on the expected rewards due to additive function over time \cite{puterman1994markov}.
-However, since our controller is optimizing a joint non-linear function of the long-term rewards from multiple sources, only optimizing what is ahead does not yield an optimal algorithm.
+RL problems typically optimize the cumulative rewards, which is a linear function of rewards at each time step because of the addition operation.
+This allows the Bellman Optimality Equation to require only the knowledge of the current state to select the best action to optimize future rewards \citep{puterman1994markov}.
+However, since our controller is optimizing a joint non-linear function of the long-term rewards from multiple sources, Bellman Optimality Equations cannot be written as a function of the current state exclusively.
 Our goal is to find the optimal policy as solution of Equation \eqref{eq:optimal_policy_def}.
-Using average per-step reward and infinite horizon allows to use Markov policies as there is always infinite time available to make the system fair.
+Using average per-step reward and infinite horizon allows us to use Markov policies.
+An intuition into why this works is there is always infinite time available to optimize the joint objective $f$.

-The individual long-term reward for each agent is still linearly additive ($\frac{1}{\tau}\sum_{t=0}^\tau r^k(s_t, a_t)$).
-Thus, the value function for individual agents can be obtained using backward induction.
+The individual long-term {average}-reward for each agent is still linearly additive ($\frac{1}{\tau}\sum_{t=0}^\tau r^k(S_t, A_t)$).
 For infinite horizon optimization problems (or $\tau\to\infty$), we can use steady state distribution of the state to obtain expected cumulative rewards.
 For all $k\in[K]$, we use

 where $d_{\pi}(s,a)$ is the steady state joint distribution of the state and actions under policy $\pi$.
-Thus, we have the joint optimaization problem in the following form
+Equation \eqref{eq:average_reward_from_ss_dist} suggests that we can transform the optimization problem in terms of optimal policy to optimal steady-state distribution.
+Thus, we have the joint optimization problem in the following form which uses steady state distributions

 with the following set of constraints,